Skip to main content

 Strategic Social Media

-This online majors-only course is an accelerated examination of the social media landscape with a focus on crafting messages and successful case studies related to how social media channels can be strategically used to meet the goals of corporate, non-profit, political and issue-based outreach messaging.
+Focus on crafting messages and successful case studies related to how social media channels can be strategically used to meet the goals of corporate, nonprofit, political and issue-based outreach messaging.

 ADV 401: